-Hepatitis is one of the major concern in third world counties where people do not get to drink clean water.
-People lack necessary hygienic conditions which put them at high risk for contracting the disease.
-World Hepatitis day is celebrated on 28th July.
+Hepatitis is one of the major concerns in third world counties where people do not get to drink clean water.
+People lack necessary hygienic conditions which puts them at high risk for contracting the disease.
+World Hepatitis Day is celebrated on 28th July.
 The purpose of marking this day is to increase awareness regarding the severity of the disease.

 What is World Hepatitis Day?

 Hepatitis is a viral disease.
 It causes infection and inflammation in the liver, which is a vital organ.
 It is responsible for some essential functions in the body.
 Those functions include digesting food, storing food, and removing any toxicity in the body.
 There are different kinds of Hepatitis that exist, including type A, B, and C, D, and E. Each variety has different symptoms.
 Diarrhea, stomach pain, loss of appetite, and Jaundice are among them.
 Hepatitis can be detected through blood tests.

 The worst kind of Hepatitis leads to liver cancer, but most people only have mild Hepatitis.
 Hepatitis is one of the leading causes of death worldwide.
 Vaccines can fix some viral forms of Hepatitis.
 While other stays for a lifetime.
 The ultimate goal of World hepatitis day is to remove viral Hepatitis from the earth.
 It has a goal to eliminate it as a global public health threat by the end of 2030.

 On 1st October 2004 some patients from Europe and the middle east coordinated International Hepatitis C awareness day.
 The purpose of the event was to make people aware of the severity of the infection.
 It was to educate people regarding how common it is and how it can be detected and treated.
 Some groups of patients kept marking awareness day on different dates of the year.

 World Hepatitis Alliance is an organization, formed in 2007, made by a group of people having hepatitis.
 It represents the 320 million people who are suffering from this disease.